 Antibiotics and antiseptic mouthwash can help, but if not successful the tooth will have to be removed.

 In the UK, we have strict guidelines about removing wisdom teeth.
 This is because there is a risk of damaging a nerve in the jaw bone when removing wisdom teeth.
 Elsewhere around the world, the removal of wisdom teeth is much more common.

 The most common reasons for wisdom tooth extraction are:

 - The wisdom tooth is causing decay in the tooth in front, that cannot be treated whilst the wisdom tooth is there.

-- Repeated infection has been experience around the tooth.
+- A repeated infection has been experienced around the tooth.

 - A cyst around the erupting wisdom tooth.

 - Jaw correction surgery (orthognathic surgery).

 Do all wisdom teeth have to be removed?

 No. They can remain in place above or below the gumline.